douma/laravel-controller-plugins/readme.md

 `Douma\ControllerPlugins\ServiceProvider::class`

-Publish the package for example config:
+Publish the package example config:

 `php artisan vendor:publish --provider="Douma\ControllerPlugins\ServiceProvider"`

 ## Introduction

-Laravel Controller Plugins are plugins that make it easier to hide complexity in controllers.
+Laravel Controller Plugins are plugins that make it easier to remove complexity from controllers.
 For example, one would write:

 ```php